 If you see the following error when installing VirtualBox on Mac, you may need to alter your security and privacy settings.
 There is a nice write up on how to solve this issue on Medium.

 I cannot open the QuickStart (*.ova) download

 File > Import Appliance.
-Third, navigate the VirtualBox wizard to the QuickStart (*.ova) download.
+Third, navigate through the VirtualBox wizard to the QuickStart (*.ova) download.
 Make sure to request a new MAC address in the networking configuration.